Using Live Data Feeds in your Digital Signage Content

 When your digital signage content goes stale, the audience stops looking.
-It’s why successful network operators make an effort to keep their screen constantly updated with new, informative content.
-Keeping screens fresh is a constant battle, and not everyone has the staff on-hand to get the work done.
+It’s why successful network operators make an effort to keep their screens constantly updated with new, informative content.
+Keeping screens fresh is a constant battle, and not everyone has the staff on hand to get the work done.
 The solution is displaying live data feeds on screen and leveraging that same data to automate your content selection processes.

 In the digital signage context, data feeds can be used in two different ways:

 Data feed refer to the process by which you retrieve updated information from a database.
 Information is stored on a remote server and the data it contains is constantly updated, hence the term real-time data.

 A quick Google search will return many publicly available data feeds.
 These are mostly RSS or XML feeds created by news organizations, independent blog owners, and other publicly accessible web content.